ClickHouse/clickhouse.build/README.md

 1. **Scans** your codebase to discover PostgreSQL analytical queries (aggregations, GROUP BY, window functions, etc.)
 2. **Generates** ClickPipe configuration for CDC or snapshot-based data replication
-3. **Migrates** application code by installing ClickHouse client libraries and implementing strategy patterns for query routing
+3. **Migrates** application code by installing ClickHouse client and implementing patterns for query routing
-4. **Supports** multiple ORMs: Prisma, Drizzle, and raw SQL

 The tool uses specialized AI agents that understand your code structure, database schema, and ORM patterns to generate production-ready migration code.